 programmes, codes of conduct and standards for biosafety and biosecurity, and to create or enhance national mechanisms for the compilation of the required information for the annual submission of Confidence-Building Measures (CBMs).

-- the execution of the Action Plan, with assistance providers conducting the respective assistance activities (e.g. drafting of legislation, bio-safety/bio-security training, dual use export control, CBM preparation and submission, police training, awareness-raising for scientists, emergency response planning, etc.); and
+- the execution of the Action Plan, with assistance providers delivering the necessary support to help complete the necessary steps in the plan (e.g. drafting of legislation, bio-safety/bio-security training, dual use export control, CBM preparation and submission, police training, awareness-raising for scientists, emergency response planning, etc.).

 EU Workshop in Support of the Biological Weapons Convention Extended Assistance Programmes